 - Make the filling

-- 1. Combine the apricots, cherries, and 2 cups water in a heavy 2- to 3-quart saucepan.
+- 1. Combine the apricots, cherries, and water in a heavy 2- to 3-quart saucepan.
 Cook over medium-high heat until the mixture comes to a boil.
-Reduce the heat to low, cover the pan, and cook slowly, stirring occasionally, until the fruit is very tender, 40 to 45 minutes.
-Strain the plumped fruit over a bowl, reserving 1/4 cup of the cooking liquid.
+Reduce the heat to low, cover, and cook slowly, stirring occasionally, until the fruit is very tender, 40 to 45 minutes.
+Strain the plumped fruit over a bowl, reserving the cooking liquid.

 - 2. Return the plumped fruit to the pan.
-Using a potato masher or the back of a wooden spoon, smash the fruit until it’s almost smooth.
-Stir in the reserved 1/4 cup cooking liquid and the sugar.
+Using a potato masher, a fork, or the back of a wooden spoon, smash the fruit until it’s almost smooth.
+Stir in 1/4 cup reserved cooking liquid and the sugar.
 Bring the purée to a boil over medium-high heat, stirring occasionally.
 Continue to cook, stirring constantly, for 5 minutes.
 Transfer the purée to a plate and let cool to room temperature.

 - Make the crust and crumbly topping